Technical Photography Filters set (v.2) – Robertina

-Technical Photography Filters Set is composed of 4 scientific filters (52 mm thread).
-They are essential for Technical Photography (TP) – a collection of broadband spectral images realized with a full spectrum digital camera (covering the 360-1100 nm spectral range).
-In our Technical Photography (TP) Training module we illustrate how to use these filters to produce technical photos such as IR (Infrared), UVF (UV Fluorescence), UVR (UV Reflected), IRFC (Infrared False Color) and IRF (IR Fluorescence).
-These images reveal information such as underdrawing, pentimenti and retouches.
+NEW Technical Photography Filters Set (v.2) Robertina is composed of 3 scientific filters (52 mm thread).
+They are all the filters you need to perform Technical Photography (TP).
+In our Training programs, we illustrate how to use these filters to produce technical photos such as IR (Infrared), UVF (UV Fluorescence), UVR (UV Reflected), IRFC (Infrared False Color) and IRF (IR Fluorescence).
+These images reveal information such as underdrawing, pentimenti, and retouches.
 They can enhance the reading of faded documents and provide a tentative identification of pigments.

-The filters set comes with quick release adapters which make easy, safe and effortless to change filters on your lenses.
+Filters quick release adapters.
+The 3 filters are mounted on magnetic supports.
+Performing Technical Photography means changing filters countless time.
+Using standard filters with their frame to screw on the lens will lead eventually to a wore off thread on the lens or on the filter frame.
+To prolong the life of your lenses and filters we created a magnetic adapter.
+You just need to slide the filters on the support that is attached to your lens.
+For Technical Photography it is important the camera is kept steady for final registration of the images.
+So, it is very important to have magnetic adapters for the filters to minimize the displacement of the camera.
+The filters set comes with our quick release adapters which make easy, safe and effortless to change filters on your lenses.
 These magnetic snap-on adapters free you from the tedium of changing filters and the wearing out of the threads on the filters and on the lenses.
 They do not harm the camera and the lenses, as well as the focus mechanisms, media cards, drives and other electronics.

 Publications using Technical Photography Filters Set